IS:13252(Part-1) | IT(Information Technology)

 - One of the most important purposes of testing is quality assurance of a product that reflects high quality, safety, and reliability.

-- Product testing allows the manufacturer to ensure the conformance with established technical standards to produce high quality and safe products.
+- Product testing allows the manufacturer to ensure conformance with established technical standards to produce high-quality and safe products.